apache/incubator-kie-kogito-examples/onboarding-example/README.md

 ### Installation

-Please follow the instruction for each of the individual services
+Please follow the instruction for each of the individual services.
+It is recomended to install them in given order.

 * [hr](hr/README.md)
 * [payroll](payroll/README.md)